cjmet/AhMediaPlayer/README.md

 ## Project Requirements (Pick 3 or more)
 - [x] Async Task
-  * Created a background task to scan local and remote smb drives for media files, using callbacks to deliver results back to the main task asynchronously.
+  * Created an asnyc background task to scan local and remote smb drives for media files, using callbacks to deliver updates asynchronously.
 - [x] List or Dictionary
   * Using multiple lists as well as the ConcurrentBag class in the background task.
 - [ ] API